 Anger management refers to a process.
 It can help people identify stressors.
 People learn steps to help them stay calm in anger management.
 They may then handle tense situations in a constructive, positive way.

-The purpose of anger management is to help a person decrease the heightened emotional and physiological arousal often associated with anger.
-It is generally impossible to avoid all the people, things, and settings that incite anger, but a person may learn how to control reactions and respond in a socially appropriate manner.
+The purpose of anger management is to help a person decrease anger.
+It reduces the emotional and physical arousal that anger can cause.
+It is generally impossible to avoid all people and settings that incite anger.
+But a person may learn to control reactions and respond in a socially appropriate manner.
 The support of a mental health professional may be helpful in this process.

-Many different events can result in an individual's becoming angry.
+Many different events can make someone angry.
 These may include:

 - Internal events such as perceived failures, injustices, or frustrations

 - External events such as loss of property or privileges, teasing, or humiliation